dagimg-dot/vicinae-gnome-extension/README.md

 - Clipboard events and Window management APIs through DBus
 - Protect sensitive apps (like password managers) by blocking clipboard access
-- Smart launcher window that mimics layer-shell protocol:
-  - auto-centers
-  - stays on top
-  - gracefully closes when you click away
+- Launcher window that mimics layer-shell protocol which auto-centers, stays on top, and gracefully closes when you click away
+- Paste directly to focused window from vicinae clipboard history view

 ## Installation